andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 END $$;
 ```

-By using the function above, we were able to find a small window to perform the `alter table` after a burst of a couple of dozen retries.
+By using the function above, we were able to find a small window to perform the `alter table` after several dozen quick retries!

 ## Actively cancelling lock-holding queries
-In cases where even that doesn't work, and we don't want downtime, we may be left with needing to actively monitor and cancel queries holding the lock.
+In cases where even many retries won't work, and we don't want downtime, we may be left with needing to actively monitor lock holder queries and to cancel them (assuming that's ok).

 Thanks to Ants Aasma from the community PostgreSQL Slack for this idea.

+We didn't end up needing to do this, but here was my prep for this.
+It's still useful to review lock holder queries.

-We can inspect live queries:
+First we'd inspect live queries:
 ```sql
 SELECT
   pid, state, left(query,100), xact_start, state_change,